Our City

 Care for Children and Adolescents

 The goal of the program is to provide a broad range of clinical and research experiences to prepare the individual for board certification in clinical neuropsychology through ABPP/ABCN and a future career in pediatric neuropsychology.
-The fellows will join our two current pediatric neuropsychology fellow.
+The fellow will join our second year fellow as well as another incoming pediatric neuropsychology fellow on the Bilingual Spanish track.

-The incoming fellows will have the opportunity to work with children from diverse racial and ethnic backgrounds and will see children with a wide range of medical diagnoses including but not limited to epilepsy, stroke, leukemia, brain tumors, congenital heart disease, genetic disorders (e.g., neurofibromatosis, Turner syndrome, tuberous sclerosis), hydrocephalus, neuromuscular disorders, spina bifida, neuroimmunological diseases (e.g., multiple sclerosis), cerebral palsy, and mild to severe traumatic brain injury.
-Fellows will also participate in interdisciplinary clinics.
-Many of our referrals relate to diagnostic concerns, longitudinal assessment, risk assessment, and educational planning, and the fellows will hone skills in providing recommendations to physicians, families, teachers, and therapists.
-Opportunities for training in telehealth assessment, clinical interviews, and feedback sessions are also available.Questions regarding training/educational experiences can be directed to:
+The incoming fellow will work with children from diverse racial and ethnic backgrounds, participating in outpatient evaluations (e.g., testing, clinical interviews, and feedback sessions) with children and adolescents diagnosed with a wide range of medical disorders including but not limited to epilepsy, stroke, leukemia, brain tumors, congenital heart disease, genetic disorders (e.g., neurofibromatosis, Turner syndrome, tuberous sclerosis), hydrocephalus, neuromuscular disorders, spina bifida, neuroimmunological diseases (e.g., multiple sclerosis), cerebral palsy, and mild to severe traumatic brain injury (TBI).

 The fellow will spend a total of one year in the Neurology Department and a total of one year in the Physical Medicine & Rehabilitation Department.
 The two-year fellowship offers general pediatric neuropsychological training with a variety of patient populations and will prepare the fellow for board certification and career in pediatric-neuropsychology.